 Can I still use my ESTA to travel to the USA despite the coronavirus?

 Currently, all approved ESTA permits are valid for up to two years after the moment of approval.
-Only if the passport with which the ESTA was applied for expires earlier does the validity expire earlier as well.
+Only if the passport with which the ESTA was applied for expires before that does the validity of the ESTA expire earlier as well.
 Coronavirus does not change anything about this.
 However, if you possess a valid ESTA, this does not automatically mean you can travel to the United States.
 The US government has taken a number of measures to curb the spread of the coronavirus.
-This includes a temporary travel ban for people that have been to a place designated as a risk area by US authorities.
+This includes a temporary travel ban for people that have been to a place designated as a risk area by American authorities.

 Travel ban USA

-The Trump government currently does not exclude travellers based on their nationality, but it does do so based on their travel history.
-Even if they possess an ESTA, they can still be denied entry into the United States, due to the risk of spreading the coronavirus.
+The American government currently does not exclude travellers based on their nationality, but it does do so based on their recent stay (or transit) in certain countries.
+They can still be denied entry into the United States even if they possess a valid ESTA, due to the risk of spreading the coronavirus.
 This temporary measure is better known as the travel ban.
-The travel ban means that no travellers will be allowed on US territory who in the 14 days prior to their trip have been to the United Kingdom, Ireland or any of the listed countries below:
+The travel ban means that no travellers will be allowed on US territory who in the 14 days before their trip have been to the United Kingdom, Ireland or any of the countries listed below:

 * excluding overseas territories outside of Europe